dfastje/resume/CV/ExperienceNotes.md

 # Education:
 - B.S. in Physics with minor in Math from the University of Arizona

-# Awards, Presentations and Publications:
+# Awards, Presentations, and Publications:
 <details>

 - Dean's List